CyrusNajmabadi/lang-design/CollectionLiterals.md

 In the absence of a *target type*, a non-empty literal can have a *natural type*.

-The *natural type* is determined using the [`best-common-type`](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/expressions.md#116315-finding-the-best-common-type-of-a-set-of-expressions) algorithm.
+The *natural type* is determined using the [*best common type*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/expressions.md#116315-finding-the-best-common-type-of-a-set-of-expressions) algorithm.

 A [*natural element type*](#natural-element-type) `T` is first determined.
 If that cannot be determined, the literal has no *natural type*.
 If `T` can be determined and it is some `KeyValuePair<TKey, TValue>`, then the *natural type* of the collection is `Dictionary<TKey, TValue>`; otherwise, the *natural type* of the collection is `List<T>`.